KXST: First years on 1050 AM

-Move to 1140 AM, subsequent formats
+Move to 1140 AM

 The station was acquired by Meyer Gold, who relocated the studios to the New Frontier Hotel and Casino, changing the call sign to KLUC, for "Luck".
-Gold was able to get the Federal Communications Commission to allow a move to 1140 kHz in the late 1960s.
+Gold was able to get the Federal Communications Commission (FCC) to allow a move to 1140 kHz in the late 1960s.
 That was coupled with a boost to 1,000 watts and eventual full-time broadcasting.

 In the past, AM 1140 ran a variety of formats, including adult contemporary in the 1970s and mid-1980s as KMJJ, heavy metal The Crusher from 1987 to 1990, and then an AM simulcast of co-owned KLUC-FM.
 In 1993, the station switched to a tourist information service branded as KXNO Casino Radio, which carried a loop of advertising for shows, casinos and hotels in Las Vegas.

-Sports and Hot Talk
+Sports and hot talk

 In 1996, the station was acquired by American Radio Systems, and flipped to sports talk radio as KSFN The Fan, featuring play-by-play of UNLV Rebels college basketball, Arizona Diamondbacks baseball, and Oakland Raiders football.
 The station was not very popular, failing to register on Arbitron ratings.
 In 1999, KSFN flipped to an oldies format branded as Crusin' Oldies, with a focus on music from the late-1950s and early 1960s, primarily targeting the region's baby boomer demographic.

 In 2001, KSFN flipped to a talk format as Hot Talk 1140, with a lineup featuring programs including Tom Leykis, Phil Hendrie, and Opie & Anthony.
 In January 2005, the station re-branded as Spike 1140 AM, a brand extension of the then co-owned, male-oriented cable channel Spike.
 The station added sports programming, including an affiliation with Sporting News Radio.
 It also began carrying Los Angeles Dodgers baseball (the team claims southern Nevada within its territory).

-Back to Sports
+Back to sports

 On April 14, 2008, KSFN returned to an all-sports format.
 It dropped Leykis, and did not pick up the Mike O'Meara Show after the retirement of Don Geronimo from the Don and Mike Show.
 At the same time, the station added Dan Patrick and expanded programming from Sporting News Radio while retaining Opie & Anthony and the Dodgers.
 The new format also included local personalities Casey Freelove and Corey Olson hosting "Freelove and Olson" weeknights 7-9pm and Saturdays 1-4pm.

 Beginning in August 2008, KSFN also gained the rights to be the official Las Vegas station for USC Trojans football in Las Vegas and began carrying the Sports USA Radio Network NFL doubleheader.